Create a security identity provider for a secured Push source

 Possible causes are:

-1. Your security identity provider name is too long.
-Provide a name consisting of 255 characters or less.
+1. Your security identity provider id or name is too long.
+Provide an id or name consisting of 255 characters or less.

 2. Your security identity provider configuration is invalid because it contains more than one reference to the same resource.
 A security identity provider can reference a resource only once.

 3. Your cascading security identity provider doesn’t exist.
-Ensure that the name you provided is valid.
+Ensure that the id or name you provided is valid.

-4. Your security identity provider name is reserved for internal use.
+4. Your security identity provider id or name is reserved for internal use.